aexlm/PKIMAN/README.md

 # PKIMAN
- A tool to create request, issue and manage certificates in an AD CS enicronment.
+ A tool to create request, issue and manage certificates in an AD CS environment.